react-hookz/web/CONTRIBUTING.md

 > git branch --set-upstream-to=upstream/master master
 > ```
 >
-> After running these commands you'll be able to easily pull changes from original repository by `git pull`.
+> After running these commands you'll be able to easily pull changes from the original repository by `git pull`.

 ## Development

 1. Implement the hook in `src` folder.
    - File should be named after the hook.
    - Hook should have return types explicitly defined.
-   - Hook should have JSDoc containing hook description and its arguments overview.
+   - Hook should have JSDoc containing hook description and an overview of its arguments.
    - Hook should be exported by name, not default exported.
    - In case hook has some custom types as arguments or return values - it should also be exported.
    - All types and interfaces should be `I` prefixed.
-   - Hook should be develpen with SSR in mind.
+   - Hook should be developed with SSR in mind.
 2. Reexport hook implementation and all custom types in `src/index.ts`.
-3. Write complete tests for your hook, tests should consist of dom and ssr part.
+3. Write complete tests for your hook, tests should consist of both DOM and SSR parts.
    - Hook's test should be placed in `tests` folder and named after the hook.
      4ex: `test/dom/useFirstMountState.test.ts` and `test/ssr/useFirstMountState.test.ts`.
-   - As a result (ideally), your hook should have 100% coverage.
-For some cases it is impossible, then you should comment above the code why exactly it is impossible to test.
+   - Ideally your hook should have 100% test coverage.
+For cases where that is impossible, you should comment above the code exactly why it is impossible to have 100% coverage.
    - Each hook should have at least 'should be defined' and 'should render' tests in `SSR` environment.
    - All utility functions should also be tested.
 4. Write docs for your hook.
    - Docs should be placed in `stories` folder and named after the hook.
      4ex: `stories/useUpdateEffect.story.mdx`.
-   - Docs are built with storybook, to help you during docs writing - start webserver with `yarn storybook:watch`.
+   - Docs are built with storybook, to help you during writing docs - start webserver with `yarn storybook:watch`.
    - Components representing hook functionality should be placed in file named after the hook with `.stories` suffix.
      4ex: `useFirstMountState.stories.tsx`.
    - Preferred format to write the docs is MDX.
    - Add docs link and hook summary to the `README.md`.
-5. After all above steps are done - run `yarn lint:fix` and ensure that everything is done.
+5. After all above steps are done - run `yarn lint:fix` and ensure that everything is styled by our standards.

 ## Committing